Nameserver rules for .IT domains

 If you want to register a .it domain name with us and use our nameservers, we handle this process for you.

-If you want to use your own nameservers, you must set them up before you register or update the domain name.
+If you want to use 3rd party nameservers, you must set them up before you register or update the domain name.
 You must also ensure that they are resolving properly before you assign them to the domain name in our system.

 Note: You can use the registry's DNS configuration validation tool to ensure that your nameservers are resolving properly.

-After you set up your nameservers and register or update your domain name, use the instructions in Change nameservers for my domains to set the nameservers in our system.
+After you set up the 3rd party nameservers, use the instructions in Change nameservers for my domains to set the nameservers in our system.
 Then, the Registro.it registry must approve or reject them, which can take up to five business days.

 Note: Domains are not activated until the domain's nameservers are successfully checked by the registry.
 The registry verifies that the nameservers are properly configured.
 If the nameservers are configured correctly, the update may happen in real time.
 If they are not properly configured, the registry continues to check for proper configuration for 5 days before the update fails and the nameservers are reverted back.